 Automate composite workloads according to business policies

-IBM Tivoli Workload Scheduler (TWS), the leading software automation tool, provides the backbone for automated workload management and monitoring.
+IBM Workload Scheduler (IWS), the leading software automation tool, provides the backbone for automated workload management and monitoring.
 TWS offers a single console, real-time alerts, reporting and self-healing capabilities to help manage the workloads that span your enterprise.
 The Tivoli Workload Automation (TWA) family can help address automation and scheduling issues through.

 - Visibility – Tivoli Dynamic Workload Console (TDWC) is a central web based console that provides visibility of the enterprise wide scheduling requirements and their current status.
 This removes the requirement to visit individual systems to determine the status of processing.